nvaccess/nvda/user_docs/en/userGuide.md

 ##### Change synthesizer {#SpeechSettingsChange}

 The first option in the Speech Settings category is the Change... button.
-This button activates the [Select Synthesizer](#SelectSynthesizer) dialog, which allows you to select the active speech synthesizer and output device.
+This button activates the [Select Synthesizer](#SelectSynthesizer) dialog, which allows you to select the active speech synthesizer.
 This dialog opens on top of the NVDA Settings dialog.
 Saving or dismissing the settings in the Select Synthesizer dialog will return you to the NVDA Settings dialog.